Women in ancient and imperial China: Ming dynasty

 During the Ming dynasty, chaste widows were elevated to the role of cultural heroes.
 Widow chastity became increasingly common, and chastity also became associated with suicide, with suicide by widows increasing dramatically during the Ming era.
 "Chaste widow" (節妇 (jiéfù)) were commemorated by the construction of memorial chastity arches (貞節牌坊 (zhēnjiépáifāng)) and shrines, and honoured with commemorative writings.
 The Ming authority began to reward widow chastity, and widows who remarried would have their dowry and their husbands' property forfeited.
 Such changes in marriage and property laws to discourage remarriage started during the Yuan dynasty, which made widow chastity increasingly popular.
 The state also awarded 'testimonial of merit' (旌表 (jīngbiǎo)) to chaste widow, giving approval of local chastity cults whereby commemorative arches and shrines were erected to honour the women by members of their families or communities.
 In the late 16th century, such awards were also extended to women who died resisting rape.
 Women who died or committed suicide to protect their honour were referred to as "fierce women" (烈女, liènǚ, which is distinct from the homophone term "exemplary women" 列女, liènǚ), with the word "fierce" (烈) carrying connotation of martyrdom.

 In contrast to "chaste women" of the Ming period were the "licentious women" (淫妇 (yínfù)).
 Ming popular literature of the time produced numerous stories about such wanton women, the most notorious being the fictional Pan Jinlian from the novel Jin Ping Mei.
 During the Ming dynasty, a well-known saying about women also appeared: "A woman without talent is virtuous" (女子無才便是德).

 An unusual feature of Ming dynasty imperial marriages was the stipulation by its founder Hongwu Emperor that all the consorts of the Ming court should come from low-ranking families.
 The result of this policy is that palace women of the Ming era were less powerful compared to those of other dynasties.

+Women in military roles during the Ming dynasty

+While Ming ideology emphasized female chastity and domesticity, a few exceptional women assumed military roles during period of crisis.

+Qin Liangyu (1574--1648) commanded Ming forces in Sichuan, holding official military rank and leading troops against internal rebellions and the advancing of Manchus.
+She was honored by the Ming court for her loyalty and service.

+Shen Yunying took command of her father's troop during the late Ming period, defending against rebel armies, and even serving as a military leader against Qing forces, though she couldn't stop the dynasty's fall.